tomjrwilliams/xfactors/README.md

 ## Overview

-xf, short for xfactors (name to be reconsidered), is a work-in-progress library for practical machine learning research in finance built on [JAX](https://jax.readthedocs.io/en/latest/index.html).
+xf (xfactors - name to be reconsidered) is a work-in-progress library for practical machine learning research in finance built on [JAX](https://jax.readthedocs.io/en/latest/index.html).

 xf provides: